 Image courtesy Gunston Hall

 George Mason was one of our founding fathers and the author of the Virginia Declaration of Rights, which was used as the basis for the US Bill of Rights.
 His estate, Gunston Hall, was built in the south end of the county near the Potomac River’s Gunston Cove.
 Visitors have seen George’s apparition in mirrors, unexplained footsteps have been heard in the halls and staff have seen apparitions of people dressed in period clothing inside and outside the house.
 It has been suggested that having costumed interpreters working in the home triggers the entities to come forward.
 While not Halloween-themed, there are a couple of upcoming events at the estate.
 Try your hand at cooking in a hearth fireplace at the Hearth Cooking Workshops on October 14 and 28, 2023.
-Or attend the popular Cocktails by Candlelight.
-Or attend Revolutionary War Day on November 6.
+Or attend the popular Cocktails by Candlelight on October 20, 2023 or Revolutionary War Day on November 5, 2022.